UPS CEO says early peak charges reflect retailer demands

 Mexico, the United States and Canada are in the midst of tough talks to renegotiate NAFTA.
 The latest round of formal discussions should take place in Mexico City next month.

-U.S. President Donald Trump, who made trade a centrepiece of his 2016 presidential campaign, has repeatedly threatened to terminate NAFTA if Mexico and Canada refuse major changes.
+U.S. President Donald Trump, who made trade a centerpiece of his 2016 presidential campaign, has repeatedly threatened to terminate NAFTA if Mexico and Canada refuse major changes.

 “We have the systems, we have the people, we have the network to adjust to that,” Abney said.
 “It’s just that if they have these supply chains so scattered across these borders, it’s just going to make it very difficult and could drive up costs for our customers.”